Event2Vec: Processing Neuromorphic Events Directly by Representations in Vector Space: Acknowledgements

-This work was supported in part by CoCoSys, a JUMP2.0 center sponsored by DARPA and SRC, the National Science Foundation (CAREER Award, Grant \#2312366, Grant \#2318152), the DARPA Young Faculty Award and the DoE MMICC center SEA-CROGS (Award \#DE-SC0023198).
+This work was supported in part by CoCoSys, a JUMP2.0 center sponsored by DARPA and SRC, the National Science Foundation (CAREER Award, Grant \#2312366, Grant \#2318152), the DARPA Young Faculty Award, the DoE MMICC center SEA-CROGS (Award \#DE-SC0023198), and the Global Industrial Technology Cooperation Center (GITCC) program.